Dougu-Asa/Dougu/documents/diary/refactor.md

 Today if inished refactoring all screens in DrawerNav.

+Currently working on an issue with CurrMembersDropdown and SwapEquipment, stemming from a problem with SwapUser.current reference.
+They seem to be misaligned, and the CurrMembersDropdown is unmounting at different times than SwapEquipment, leading to issues.

 These links seem important for linking native nfc scanner with my app:
 [Custom Native Code](https://docs.expo.dev/workflow/customizing/)
 [Example](https://docs.expo.dev/modules/native-module-tutorial/)